Category Archives: British Royals

 • Honorary Commandant, The Women’s Royal Australian Naval Service

 Upon her son’s marriage in 1961, Marina’s official style became HRH Princess Marina, Duchess of Kent.
-Having been born a Princess in her own right, the Queen gave her permission to use that style, as opposed to being styled The Dowager Duchess.
+Having been born a Princess in her own right, Queen Elizabeth II gave her permission to use that style, instead of being styled The Dowager Duchess.

 In July 1968, Princess Marina spent several days in the hospital, where it was discovered that she was suffering from an inoperable brain tumor.
 Sadly, her condition diminished very quickly.
 At 11:40 am, on August 27, 1968, Princess Marina, Duchess of Kent passed away peacefully in her sleep at her home at Kensington Palace, surrounded by her children, and her sister Olga.